OmkarAcharekar/ChatValve/README.md

   -  Provides the Functionality of Audio and Video Call.
 Implemented using third-party Audio/Video Calling SDKs

 * Registration page and contact integration
   - App require users to sign in with a phone number.
-It sends an SMS confirmation code for security reasons.
+It sends an SMS confirmation code for security.
 After registering, users  can login in their Account.

 * Offers both private and group chats.
   -  A group chat option lets users create a group and chat with multiple people at the same time.